moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 >
 > It's not specific to the Analytical Platform, and the Analytical Platform team cannot provide support or troubleshoot GitHub issues.
 >
-> If you need help, ask in the [#ask-about-github Slack channel](https://moj.enterprise.slack.com/archives/C08SV6MR2P7).
+> If you need help, ask in the [#ask-developer-experience Slack channel](https://moj.enterprise.slack.com/archives/C0AJBK3P5A8).

-The MoJ Analytical Services GitHub organisation is managed by the Operations Engineering Team.
+The MoJ Analytical Services GitHub organisation is managed by the Developer Experience team.

 ## Processes and practices